-The attorneys at Law Offices of Louis Grandelli, P.C. have extensive experience representing victims of scaffold injuries and the families of those that have been wrongfully killed.
+The attorneys at the Offices of Louis Grandelli, P.C. have extensive experience representing victims of scaffold injuries and the families of those that have been wrongfully killed

 The following are some of the types of scaffolds used at construction sites:

-- Pole Scaffolds – Certain contractors, such as painters and carpenters do not bring large scaffolding material on to a job site as opposed to concrete workers and brick layers.
-For the “lighter trades” single pole scaffolds can be used, but it is obviously just as important to ensure that these scaffolds are properly erected, inspected and maintained.
-It is also necessary that single pole scaffolding by cross-braced in both directions to ensure its integrity.
+Pole Scaffolds – Certain contractors, such as painters and carpenters do not bring large scaffolding material onto a job site as opposed to concrete workers and bricklayers.
+For the “lighter trades” single-pole scaffolds can be used, but it is obviously just as important to ensure that these scaffolds are properly erected, inspected, and maintained.
+It is also necessary that single-pole scaffolding is cross-braced in both directions to ensure its integrity.

 Baker (Rolling) Scaffolds – These scaffolds are mobile and are often utilized at worksites in place of tubular steel scaffolding.
 They provide convenience since they do not have to be dismantled, and assist workers in performing tasks which are not of long duration.
 When moving baker scaffolds, it is necessary to remove all material and equipment before moving the scaffold.
 It is also important to apply caster brakes or wheel locks when the scaffold is being utilized by workers.